sourcegraph/about/content/blogposts/go/gophercon-2019-go-module-proxy-life-of-a-query.md

 ...which will make for happier puppies everywhere. :)

 The Go team plans on fine-tuning these features, and they hope you'll try them out and give them feedback when you can!
-They'd love to hear how the mirror and checksum database are working for you, and we encourage you to file issues on Github as you spot them.
+They'd love to hear how the mirror and checksum database are working for you, and we encourage you to file issues on GitHub as you spot them.
 The dogs of the world thank you.

 Katie Hockman, Google, Go Open Source